-- 1. Land, and water rights in land, that is not located over the aquifer from which a well is authorized to produce water, will not be included in calculating the volume of water permitted to be pumped under Rule 5.1. - 2.
-Land, and water rights in land, that is located south of the saline line will not be included in calculating the volume of water permitted to be pumped under Rule 5.1 for a well that is located north of the saline line. - 3.
-Land, and water rights in land, that is located south of the saline line will only be included in calculating the maximum production permitted for a well that is located south of the saline line. - 4.
-Maximum allowable production authorized by permit for a well or well system, other than production authorized by a historic use permit, may be reduced as provided in these rules.
-Permitted production may be reduced as provided in Section 16. - 5.
-The general manager may issue operating permits stating the maximum permitted production of groundwater, for existing wells that are also limited production wells.
-[Added July 14, 2008] [Amended June 12, 2012] - 6.
-The general manager may issue drilling and operating permits stating the maximum permitted production of groundwater authorized for limited production wells that meet the spacing and maximum production requirements of these rules.[Added October 14, 2008] [Amended June 12, 2012] - 7.
+- 4. Maximum allowable production authorized by permit for a well or well system, other than production authorized by a historic use permit, may be reduced as provided in these rules.
+Permitted production may be reduced as provided in Section 16. - The general manager may issue operating permits stating the maximum permitted production of groundwater, for existing wells that are also limited production wells.
+[Added July 14, 2008] [Amended June 12, 2012] - The general manager may issue drilling and operating permits stating the maximum permitted production of groundwater authorized for limited production wells that meet the spacing and maximum production requirements of these rules.[Added October 14, 2008] [Amended June 12, 2012] - 7.
 The general manager may include requirements in the permit for a limited production well that obligate the permittee to (a) equip the well so that it is incapable of producing more groundwater than the maximum daily volume authorized by the permit, (b) meter the water produced by the well, (c) annually give the District an affidavit stating the volume of water produced by the well did not at any time exceed the maximum daily pumpage authorized for the well, (d) require the meter, and the buildings and facilities served by the well to be subject to inspection by the District at any time, (e) specify the specific facilities, e.g. kitchen, one restroom, water fountain, to be served with the water produced, (f) prohibit outside watering or sprinkler systems, or any combination of such restrictions and limitations.
 [Added October 14, 2008] [Amended June 12, 2012]